tardate/LittleArduinoProjects/Electronics101/GeneralCurveTracer/README.md

 * X is the ground-referenced voltage at the anode of the DUT
 * Y is the voltage across the resistor at the cathode of the DUT, which is proportional to the current flowing through the DUT.

-NB: see w2aew's [#49: Simple Component Tester using Oscilloscope - Octopus Curve Tracer](https://www.youtube.com/watch?v=Gwo3pEH7hUE) for an example of a classic AC-powered curve tracer.
+See w2aew's [#49: Simple Component Tester using Oscilloscope - Octopus Curve Tracer](https://www.youtube.com/watch?v=Gwo3pEH7hUE) for an example of a classic AC-powered curve tracer.

 ### 100nF Capacitor